 Regulations, laws, and rules can be made, but the truth is that all of those restrictions are no good unless the drivers cooperate with the law.
 Many have seen the results of what happens when a driver’s negligence finally catches up to them.
 Pictures of wrecked semis strewn about a four-lane freeway on their sides with what used to be a vehicle crumpled next to them are proof of the reality of how dangerous and destructive semis can be when the driver does not pay attention.
 Many fall victim to those imprudent drivers that care more about a text message than their safety and the safety of other drivers.

-If you have been a victim of a truck accident in Phoenix, Chandler, Mesa, Goodyear, Glendale or elsewhere in Maricopa County, a Phoenix truck accident attorney will help you recover compensation for your injuries.
-For answers to your questions, contact the Law Offices of Nathan Hogle at 480-999-0646.
+If you have been a victim of a truck accident in Gilbert, Chandler, Mesa, Goodyear, Glendale or elsewhere in Maricopa County, a truck accident attorney will help you recover compensation for your injuries.
+For answers to your questions, contact a personal injury lawyer at Hogle Injury Law at (480) 999-0646.

 Hogle Injury Law is located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City and Buckeye.